 - Fighters in close combat, no longer able to parry and dodge as nimbly as they can at arm’s length, gain new incentive to throw away defense completely and go nuts with All Out Attack.
 Which, I’ve always said, is how close combat should play!

 - Similarly, a fighter stymied by his foe’s expert parrying or dodging gains new incentive to forget the swordplay and just jump the guy, dagger in hand.
-(Simply by entering close combat, he lowers the foe’s defenses.)
+(Simply by entering close combat, he sets the stage for lowering the foe’s defenses.)

 - The disadvantage of a short weapon trying to close the gap with a long one becomes more clear.
 (That’s a good thing; modern-day students of weapon fighting are very adamant about the many advantages of longer reach!)